microshare/microshare.github.io/docs/0.1/getting-started/robos-guide.md

 ---

 ## What's a robo?
-A robo is a piece of your automatic pipeline that transforms, improves and creates new [microshares™](../microshares-guide) from your data.
+A robo is a piece of your automatic pipeline that transforms and improves data from your [microshares™](../microshares-guide).
 A chain of robos is capable of preparing your data to be easily consumed in [Dashboards](/dashboards) and Applications.
-Robos run in parallel to the data lake by reacting to new microshares being created, and being able to read and write them in your behalf.
+Robos run in parallel to the data lake by reacting to new microshares being created, and by writing new ones in your behalf.

 {% include image.html url="/assets/img/Robo_interacting_with_the_data_lake.jpg" description="Your fleet of robos" %}